Anderson localization effects on doped Hubbard model: AMI phase results for

 \subsection{Character of the Anderson-Mott insulator}

-We want now to characterize the physical properties of the AMI phase.
+We want now to characterize the physical properties of the AMI region.
 To this purpose, we shall focus on the (arithmetic) average DOS $\rho_{av}(\omega)$ [defined in eq.~(\ref{eq:rhoAve})], which can be directly connected to spectroscopic experiments.
 Fig.~\ref{fig:DOSave} shows two examples of $\rho_{av}(\omega)$ for $\delta=0.2$ and $U= 3$: one for which the disorder $W<U$ [panel (a)] and another for which $W>U$ [panel (b)].
-In both cases the system is in the AMI phase, where all states are localized.
-Since the typical DOS is zero, meaning that there is no bath for the impurities to hybridize, within our TMT approximation impurity sites are effectively in the atomic limit.
+In both cases the system is in the AMI region, where all states are localized.
+Since the typical DOS is zero, meaning that there is no bath for the impurities to hybridize, within our TMT approximation impurity sites are effectively in the atomic limit, and the DOS can be calculated with eqs.
+(5-7) described in Sec. \ref{sec:model}.
 In this case, in the absence of disorder $\varepsilon_i$ the DOS of a single-impurity problem presents two Dirac delta peaks, one at $\omega=-U/2$ and another at $\omega=U/2$.
 As disorder $\varepsilon_i$ is added, these peaks spread in energy following the flat uniform distribution of the disorder.
 If disorder is large enough, these rectangles overlap at small frequencies, giving rise to the form of the average DOS seen in Fig.~\ref{fig:DOSave}.